mobgen/halo-documentation/docs/cms/admin/cms_system_overview.md

 ---
-title: HALO CMS - System overview
+title: System overview
-keywords: cms, middleware, configuration, admin
-last_updated: December 21, 2016
-tags: [cms]
-sidebar: cms_sidebar
-permalink: cms_system_overview.html
-folder: cms
+id: cms_system_overview
+sidebar_label: Overview of the system
 ---

 The system section allows you to create a middleware as an admin.
 A middleware is needed in the case our system does